- Property makes up around 16% of the asset holdings of all self-managed superannuation funds (SMSFs) in Australia

 What is an SMSF?

-An SMSF is a private superannuation fund that you manage yourself, rather than one that's managed by a registered superannuation provider such as AustralianSuper or Australian Retirement Trust.
+First things first.
+A self-managed super fund, or SMSF, is a private superannuation fund that you manage yourself, rather than one that's managed by a registered superannuation provider such as AustralianSuper or Australian Retirement Trust.

 A SMSF can have from two up to six members, all of whom must be a trustee.
 (Note: some state and territory laws restrict the number of trustees so this needs to be established for each jurisdiction.)
-This means that each member of the fund is equally responsible for decisions made about the fund and the fund's compliance with relevant laws.
+This means each member of the fund is equally responsible for decisions made about the fund and the fund's compliance with relevant laws.

 Superannuation is basically a savings account for your retirement - one which your employer must legally make deposits into and which you can't touch until you reach 'preservation age', which is between 55 and 60 depending on when you were born.